Anandshrey/NewsTextSummarizer/README.md

-# NewsRecommender
+# News Text Summarizer
-News Recommender using TF-idf based vectorizer and cosine simalrity
+Summarizes the text of a news article using Text Rank Algorithm